-Brisbane’s economic development board, Brisbane Marketing, collaborated with Tourism and Events Queensland and the Brisbane Convention & Exhibition Centre to secure the International Society of Posture & Gait Research (ISPGR) World Congress for 20-24 June 2021.
+Brisbane’s economic development board, Brisbane Economic Development Agency, collaborated with Tourism and Events Queensland and the Brisbane Convention & Exhibition Centre to secure the International Society of Posture & Gait Research (ISPGR) World Congress for 20-24 June 2021.

 Conditions related to posture and gait span people of all demographics – from the child who has trouble walking steadily to the elderly person whose mobility is impaired from a stroke or Parkinson's disease.
 Developing better assessment, treatment and rehabilitation techniques can drastically improve patient quality of life and associated public health costs.